techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Week 2/CronJobs.md

 ![image](https://github.com/techgrounds/cloud-assignments-E28MS/assets/151161141/edb8e3e4-8b3a-49d1-bd87-17355cdab62a)

-I realised that I had caused the cronjob to fail as I moved the script file without updating the script, so it was working all along but writing to a file in my home directory instead of to a file in my logs directory.
-I moved it back and this solved the problem.
+I realised that I had caused the cronjob to fail as I moved the script file without updating the script, so it was working all along but writing to a file in my home directory instead of to a file in my logs directory, where I now had a second copy of the current_datetime.txt file.
+I removed the copy in /logs and this solved the problem.
 Job done!